 Dan Dunkel retired after a 35 year career in software engineering.
 The career started as a part-time job while getting his degree from Eastern Illinois University.
 It continued through his tour with the U.S. Navy, 13 years at Chevron, several computer-startup companies, and several software development contracts.

 Dan is a product of the “Tradewinds System”.
 He started with the Basic Keelboat class in July of 2008.
 This has progressed to being certified by the ASA to teach Basic Keelboat, Basic Coastal Cruising, Bareboat Cruising, and Coastal Navigation.
-In that time, Dan has also earned a USCG Master’s License, 50 Tons, Inland–with Sailing and Towing Endorsements.
-In the first 4 years of Tradewinds membership, Dan sailed almost 400 days on Tradewinds boats.
+In that time, Dan has also earned a USCG Master’s License, 100 Tons, Inland–with Sailing and Towing Endorsements.
+In his first 10 years with Tradewinds, Dan has sailed over 1,000 days, 779 of which were on Tradewinds boats!